molpopgen/fwdpp/README.md

 #Documentation

+##Online
+The library's reference manual can be found at [molpopgen.org](http://www.molpopgen.org/fwdpp/doc/html).

+A pdf file describing the implementation of policies is [here](http://molpopgen.org/resources/policies.pdf).

+__Note:__ the links above may be out of date, as the online documentation are not regenerated automatically.
+If you want the latest, builds the docs from source.

+We are also looking into moving the docs to a github page, which will change the above links.

+##Built from source
-The documentation is in the doc subdirectory that comes with the library.
+The source code documentation is in the doc subdirectory that comes with the library.
 There are two major pieces of documentation.
 First is the detailed documentation of all library functions.
 This is generated via [doxygen](http://www.doxygen.org), and the output is a folder called html.
 To view the documentation, point a browser to html/index.html.

 The second piece of documentation is a tutorial on writing policies conforming to what fwdpp expects.
 This document is doc/policies.tex and a pdf file of the documentation may be obtained by processing the file as follows: